Watchmen (TV series): Filming

 Penrhyn Castle in Wales was used for the scenes with Veidt.

 Principal photography for the pilot commenced May 30, 2018, and lasted through June 19, 2019, in Cedartown, Georgia.
 Filming began on the 97th anniversary of the start of the riots during the second day of the production schedule on May 31.
-Throughout the month, filming occurred in additional Georgia cities and towns, including Macon, Fayetteville, Newnan, Palmetto, Brooks, Griffin, Georgia and Tucker.
+Throughout the month, filming occurred in additional Georgia cities and towns, including Macon, Fayetteville, Newnan, Palmetto, Brooks, Griffin, and Tucker.
 In October 2018, filming for the remainder of the first season began in Georgia.
 Filming locations that month included Palmetto, Brookhaven, Peachtree City, Decatur, and the MARTA station in Chamblee.
 In November 2018, shooting moved to locales such as Palmetto, Chamblee, McDonough, and the West Lake MARTA station.
 In December 2018, the production was working out of Union City, Newnan, and the Georgia World Congress Center.
 Interior shooting was filmed at Atlanta Metro Studios in Union City.

 Filming of the country manor scenes was treated as a separate production, similar in nature to the Tales of the Black Freighter comic narrative within the original Watchmen graphic novel.
 Filming of these scenes took place in September 2018 in Wales at Penrhyn Castle.
 These were completed before most of the remaining episode scripts were finished, according to actor Tom Mison.
 According to Lindelof, these scenes are "the idea is doing an escape story with Adrian Veidt that's more like Wile E. Coyote and the Road Runner than it was like Escape from Alcatraz, that felt too delicious to not do".
 Until the third episode, HBO did not identify Irons' character as Veidt, but only as "Lord of a Country Manor".
 Lindelof chose to keep Veidt's identity a secret in part to avoid having the show be considered a sequel of the comic, as well as in keeping with the storytelling mystery used by the comic, in which the identity of Rorschach is not revealed until midway through the series.